WindSoilder/robot-language-for-vscode/README.md

 It only support robotframework working with python, it don't support java for now.

 ## Release Notes
-Although vscode use promise, I know little about async programming, so some function is implemented in sync way, so there may have be blocked if you using goto definition in a big test case file or a resource file.

 ### 0.1.0
 Although vscode use promise, I know little about async programming, so some function is implemented